Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Convergence Analysis

-\begin{theorem} Let~$\hat{B}_k[\cdot]$~be defined by Algorithm~\ref{alg:AMLI}, and~$\tilde{B}_k[\cdot]$~be implemented as in Algorithm~\ref{alg:nonlinear-CG} with~$\hat{B}_k[\cdot]$~as preconditioner.
-Assume that the convergence factor of two-grid method is bounded by $\bar{\delta} \in [0, 1)$ which is independent of $k$, Let $n$, the number of iterations of the nonlinear PCG method, be chosen such that the following inequality
+\begin{theorem} Let~$\hat{B}_k[\cdot]$~be defined by Algorithm~\ref{alg:AMLI}, and let~$\tilde{B}_k[\cdot]$~be implemented as in Algorithm~\ref{alg:nonlinear-CG} with~$\hat{B}_k[\cdot]$~as the preconditioner.
+Assume that the convergence factor of the two-grid method is bounded by $\bar{\delta} \in [0, 1)$ which is independent of $k$.
+Let $n$, the number of iterations of the nonlinear PCG method, be chosen such that the inequality

 has a solution $\delta \in [0,1)$.
 A sufficient condition for this is